• Skip to main content

 • Blog

-In this Python virtual environment tutorial I will show you how to manage different projects that might require different versions of packages or modules.
+In this Python virtual environment tutorial I will show you how to manage different projects that might require different versions of packages or modules by creating a virtual environment.

 By default all packages or modules are installed in the same location (this location is dependent on your system).